nicolevegai/iebis_swdev_debug_exercises/README.md

       for (int i = pos + 1; i < word.length(); i++)

-Now the method is goingn to return the first multiple character that for comprenhensive is e.
+Now the method is going to return the first multiple character that for comprenhensive is e.

 #### Why the method _firstRepeatedCharacter_ is throwing an exception?
 We need to add code so when there are no repeated characters the program knows what to do.
 In this case print [] so the Exception is not sent and returns 0.